CNR-STIIMA-IRAS/cnr_logger/README.md

                                                   # Default: ~/.ros/log/[logger_id].log

   ~/append_date_to_file_name: true|false          # Optional
-                                                  # The name file will be appended with the YYMMDD-HH:MM::SS of creation
+                                                  # The named file will be appended with the YYMMDD-HH:MM::SS of creation
                                                   # Default: false

   ~/append_to_file: true|false                    # Optional
-                                                  # If true, the content is ppended to file.
-The new content start with a clear header (with data and start time).
+                                                  # If true, the content is appended to file.
+The new content starts with a clear header (with data and start time).
                                                   # If not, the log file is overwritten.
                                                   # Default: true
 ```